edeleastar/tutor/readme.md

     ....
   ~~~

-The site will be generated into a folder called 'public-site' in the same folder.
+The site will be generated into a folder called `public-site` in the same folder.
 If you open `index.html` in there you should see this site, generated locally:

  - <http://edeleastar.github.io/tutor-example-site>

-##Course Web Source File Struture
+##Course Web Source File Structure

-In the root folder of a course web, there are a few useful files:
+In the root folder of a course web, there are a few general files:

+- course.md: high level summary of course
 - credits: list of contributors
-- mbignore: list of topics which are to be excluded for course publish (optional)
+- mbignore: list of topics which are to be excluded from the course when published publish (optional)

+The remainder is a list of `topics` folders:

 - topic-01
 - topic-02
 - topic-03
--  ...
+- etc ...

 Each topic consists of:

 - topic.md: Topic title + summary
 - topic.png: Image file for topic

++ a list of `talks` and `labs`:

 - talk-01: the first slide deck
 - talk-01: the second slide deck
 - book-01: the first lab
 - book-01: the second lab
-- ...
+- etc...

+Each talks consists of:

+- talk-0x.pdf: the slide deck
+- talk-0x.md: a summary of the talk
+- talk-0x.png: an image represent the talk on the web

-Each book then contains the 'chapters' in the book, numbered as  `Number.Title.md`, where number is typically two digits starting with `00`.
+Each lab contains a series of steps each encoded in markdown.
+They are numbered as  `XX.Title.md`, where number is typically two digits starting with `00`.
 Eg:

 - 00.Lab-01.md
 - 01.01.md